jasonepage/render-authentication-project/README.md

 ## Troubleshooting

 Common issues:
-- "Platform authenticator not supported": Use a physical security key instead
 - Image not displaying: Verify the URL ends with .gif, .png, .jpg, or .jpeg
 - Image fails to send: Check if the URL is accessible and the format is supported